UE and VR Development Technical Notes

 }

-Thus, if you choose a project using a compiled version engine, you can open the .uproject file with a text editor and see that the value of the EngineAssociation field corresponds to the engine version value in the registry.
+So if you choose a project that uses a compiled engine, you can open the project’s .uproject file with a text editor and see that the value of the EngineAssociation item is the version value of the engine from the registry.

-The command-line parameters supported by UnrealVersionSelector and their uses can be found in UnrealVersionSelector.cpp#L224:
+Note: The command line arguments supported by UnrealVersionSelector and their purposes can be found in UnrealVersionSelector.cpp#L224:

 1